theoskille/continue-package-manager/README.md

 - Add support for peer dependencies (when a package requires it to be bundled with another dependency even though it is not a dependency of this actual module. ex: react and a react plugin)
 - Add support for circular depenencies.
 In my current implemenation i think this would cause infinite recursion...
-- Adding paralel fetching could significantly speed up the process
+- Adding parallel fetching could significantly speed up the process
 - More sophisticated version selection.
-Right now, I prefer the version that supports the most number of modules. but this might not be the best one.
+Right now, It prefer the version that supports the most number of modules. but this might not be the best one.
 I would spend more time coming with a comprehensive strategy to handle version selection.

 ## Trade offs